Susi Air

-PT ASI Pudjiastuti Aviation, operating as Susi Air, is a scheduled and charter airline based in Pangandaran, West Java, Indonesia.
+PT ASI Pudjiastuti Aviation, operating as Susi Air, is an Indonesian scheduled and charter airline based in Pangandaran, West Java.
 Sixty percent of the airline's operation serves commercial regular routes and pioneer routes while the rest is charter flights.
 The company currently operates from several main bases across the Indonesian archipelago.
 Susi Air is listed in category 2 by Indonesian Civil Aviation Authority for airline safety quality.

-Although previously listed on the list of air carriers banned in the European Union, this was lifted on 14 June 2018.
+Although previously listed on the list of air carriers banned in the European Union, this ban was lifted on 14 June 2018.